MikeBishop/http-layering/draft-bishop-http-layering.md

 resembles a block of ASCII text.
 Specific octets are used to delimit the boundaries between message components.
 Within the portion of the message dedicated to headers, the key-value pairs are expressed as text, with the ':' character and whitespace separating the key from the value.

 Because this region appears to be text, many text conventions have accidentally crept into HTTP/1.x message parsers and even protocol conventions (line-folding, CRLF differences between operating systems, etc.).
+This is a source of bugs, such as line-folding characters which appear in an HTTP/2 message despite HTTP/2 not using a text-based header framing.

 ### HTTP/2 and HPACK

 HTTP/2 projects the requested action into the set of headers, then uses separate HEADERS and DATA frames to delimit the boundary between metadata and message body.
+These frames are used to provide message-like behaviors and parallelism over a single TCP bytestream.

 Because the text-based transfer of repetitive headers represented a major inefficiency in HTTP/1.1, HTTP/2 also introduced HPACK
 {{RFC7541}}, a custom compression scheme which operates on key-value pairs rather than text blocks.
-HTTP/2 frame types which transport headers always carry compressed blocks rather than a key-value dictionary.
+HTTP/2 frame types which transport headers always carry HPACK header block fragments rather than an uncompressed key-value dictionary.

 ## Parallelism and Throttling